 Page 819.
-Add before Questions:
+Continuing the discussion of Tivo Brands, add before Questions:

 In another opposition proceeding, the online music service SPOTIFY opposed registration of POTIFY for "downloadable software for use in searching, creating and making compilations, rankings, ratings, reviews, referrals and recommendations relating to medical marijuana dispensaries . . . " as well as for clothing, and for computer services in creating an online community for its registered users.
 See Spotify AB v.
 U.S. Software Inc., 2022 U.S.P.Q.2d (BNA) 37 (T.T.A.B.
 2022).
 In finding the requisite fame, the Board emphasized internet sources: